 In 2010, NASA's Constellation program was building new rockets and spaceships capable of returning astronauts to the moon, till President Obama suddenly canceled it.

-The Trump administration proceeded with plans for the Orion program to return manned space flights to the moon in 2024, and following that, to Mars.
+The Trump administration proceeded with plans for the Orion program to return a manned space flight to the moon.

 Americans can remember with pride the tremendous achievements of brilliant scientific minds and courageous hearts of those who dared to go into the unknown, and the prayers of the country that bore them up.